Rust at scale: packages, crates, and modules

 Dramatis Personae

-Rust terminology might be confusing for newcomers.
-I believe one of the reasons for that is that the term crate is somewhat overloaded in the community.
-Even the first edition of the venerable The Rust Programming Language book contained the following misleading passage
+Rust terminology proved to be confusing because the term crate is overloaded.
+For example, the first edition of the venerable The Rust Programming Language book contained the following misleading passage

 Rust has two distinct terms that relate to the module system: ‘crate’ and ‘module’.
 A crate is synonymous with a ‘library’ or ‘package’ in other languages.
 Hence “Cargo” as the name of Rust’s package management tool: you ship your crates to others with Cargo.
 Crates can produce an executable or a library, depending on the project.

-Let us become familiar with the code organization concepts we will be dealing with.
+Let’s familiarize ourselves with the concepts we’ll be dealing with.

 Module

-A Module is a language construct that acts as the basic building block of code organization within a crate.
-A module is a container for functions, types, and nested modules.
-Modules also specify the visibility for all the items that they contain or re-export.
+A module is the unit of code organization.
+It is a container for functions, types, and nested modules.
+Modules also specify the visibility for the names they define or re-export.

 Crate

-A Crate is the basic unit of compilation and linking.
-Crates are also part of the language (crate is a keyword), but you usually don't mention them much in your source code.
-There are two main types of crates: libraries and executable files.
+A crate is the unit of compilation and linking.
+Crates are part of the language (crate is a keyword), but you don’t mention them much in the source code.
+Libraries and executables are the most common crate types.

 Package

-A Package is the basic unit of software distribution.
-Packages are not part of the language, so you will not find them in the language reference.
-Packages are artifacts of the Rust package manager, Cargo.
+A package is the unit of software distribution.
+Packages are not part of the language but artifacts of the Rust package manager, Cargo.
 Packages can contain one or more crates: at most one library and any number of executables.

 Modules vs Crates

-When you factor a large codebase into components, there are two extremes you can go to: (1) to have a few big packages with lots of modules in each package, or (2) to have lots of tiny packages with just a bit of code in each package.
+When you factor a large codebase into components, there are two extremes: to have a few large packages with lots of modules or to have lots of small packages.

-Having few packages with lots of modules definitely has some advantages:
+Having few packages with lots of modules has some advantages:

-Sounds like modules are a clear winner.
-In the ideal world where arbitrary-sized Rust crates compile instantly, turning the whole repository into one huge package with lots of modules would be the most convenient setup.
-The bitter reality though is that Rust takes quite some time to compile, and modules do not help you shorten the compilation time:
+In the ideal world where Rust compiles instantly, turning the repository into a massive package with many modules would be the most convenient setup.
+The bitter reality is that Rust takes quite some time to compile, and modules don’t help you shorten the compilation time:

-It all boils down to the tradeoff between convenience and compilation speed.
-Modules are very convenient, but they don't help the compiler do less work.
-Packages are less convenient, but they deliver a better overall development experience as the code base grows.
+It boils down to the tradeoff between convenience and compilation speed.
+Modules are convenient but don’t help the compiler do less work.
+Packages are less convenient but deliver better compilation speed as the code base grows.

 Advice on code organization